 Throughout adolescence we experience social changes in our relationships.
 We are busy working out who we are and where we fit in the world.
-We may seek independence from our family, yet more responsibility is required of us at home and school.
-Sometimes the changes relate to a shifting in role within the family and the increased responsibility within the unit, which is a milestone and typically something celebrated and embraced.
-In other instances, the independence developed by young people is viewed as adding to the family and thus not separate.
-Seeking increasing independence is part of healthy psychological, spiritual and religious growth, but greater independence needs to be properly balanced by increased maturity and the ability to handle responsibility.
+We seek independence from our family, yet more responsibility is required of us at home and school.
+We want to try new experiences and may engage in more risk-taking behaviour.
 We think more about 'right' and 'wrong' and learn we are responsible for our own actions, decisions and consequences.
 This search can be influenced by our peer group.
 We are focused on issues like fitting in, having friends and relationships, being judged or being teased.
-The internet, mobile phones and social media can significantly influence how we socialise, communicate
+The internet, mobile phones and social media can significantly influence how we socialise, communicate with friends and respond to the issues that confront us.
+Since social life is such a big part of school, these situations can at times seem overwhelming.